 Is Ascribed Status Irreversible?

 An ascribed status is said to be irreversible as defined by Ralph Linton.
 However, not all ascribed statuses are irreversible.
 To understand that, let us have a look at examples of ascribed status.

-For example, being Syed is a respectable status in Muslims.
+For example, being Syed is a respectable status among Muslims.
 ‘Syeds’ are the people who are descendants of the Prophet Muhammad (PBUH).
-Hence, a person born in the Sayyid family by birth acquires ‘Syed’ status which is totally irreversible.
+Hence, a person born into the Sayyid family by birth acquires ‘Syed’ status which is totally irreversible.
 That person neither voluntarily assumed the status nor struggled for it.
-Thus, his status is ascribed and recognized by society.
+Thus, his status is ascribed to and recognized by society.

 Similarly, a person born in the lower class of society is labeled as ‘poor’.
 The status ‘poor’ is an ascribed status assigned by birth.
 Here, the ascribed status ‘poor’ is not irreversible; rather, that person can work hard and become rich in the future.
-Doing this, he will definitely change his prior status to a newly achieved status (we will discuss later).
+By doing this, he will definitely change his prior status to a newly achieved status (we will discuss this later).

 Similarly, nationality is an ascribed status.
 One can be Pakistani, Indian, or English by birth.
 However, this status is also reversible.
 One can migrate to another country and switch his nationality by surrendering his former nationality.
 In this way, he would acquire a new nationality (achieved status).

 People are socially discriminated against on the basis of their ascribed status.
-Commonly observed; society respects rich people while discriminating poor.
+Commonly observed; society respects rich people while discriminating against the poor.